Demo-Smart-Factory-Concordia-University/OpenFactory-SDK/README.md

 ---

-## Deploy OpenFactory-SDK in a Dev Container
+## 🐳 Deploy OpenFactory-SDK in a Dev Container

-The SDK includes a DevContainer **Feature** that automatically sets up the OpenFactory infrastructure inside your development environment.
+The SDK includes a Dev Container **Feature** that automatically sets up the OpenFactory infrastructure inside your development environment.

+### ✨ Usage

-To use it, add the following to your `devcontainer.json`:
+Add the following to your `.devcontainer/devcontainer.json`:

 ```json
 "features": {